Configure forms for attribute editing

 You cannot set a maximum character length that is longer than the field length.

-- Check the check box next to Required to define that editors must input a value to the field.
+6. Check the Required check box to define that editors must input a value to the field.

 See Define elements as required for more information.